 The bundle may be returned within 30 days of the original order.
 Those who keep their CPAP components also receive a 2-year warranty.
 Shipping rates vary by location.

+Traveling does not necessarily require that you purchase a travel CPAP machine, however the portability of a travel CPAP device can be a real asset.
 When shopping for a travel CPAP machine, it’s important to look for a model that offers the same therapeutic benefits as your standard device.
 You’ll want to make sure that the machine is small and light enough to be portable, and if you travel by air, is FAA-compliant.

 Your travel CPAP machine should have integrated or stand-alone power options, and support both U.S. and international power outlets if needed.
 Decibel range is another key factor to consider, as the lower the number, the quieter the machine will be, decreasing the odds of bothering you or any travel partners.